 I have long, fine hair which doesn’t require much styling as nothing lasts.
 But it does require regular cutting as the ends get straggly very quickly.

 I never had my hair washed at a hairdressers as it seemed pointless when the only bit that was going to be cut was right at the end, often more than 18 inches away from my scalp.

 But it still cost £20 to have my haircut.
 So I got my husband to cut it, and he still does.
 He has had his own set of clippers for 20+ years and cuts his own hair too.
-He has a number 2 or 3 all over so not exactly hard to achieve at home.
+He has a number 2 all over so not exactly hard to achieve at home.

 Birthday cards, celebration cards, anniversary cards, the money you spend on cards can add up.
-I chose to not buy individually designed cards and always bought when card shops had special offers on, like 10 cards for £1.
+I chose not to buy individually designed cards and always bought when card shops had special offers on, like 10 cards for £1.
 I’d rather pay 10p for a card than £3.

 Now I know it’s not much, after all how many birthday cards do you actually buy?
 However it’s the principle of every penny counts.

-Christmas in January
+Christmas In January

 Rather than paying full price for Christmas cards and wrap I waited until January and bought at huge discounts.
 Sometimes getting rolls of nice wrapping paper for 10p and packs of cards reduced by 75%.

 After one great January I don’t think I bought any wrapping paper for about 4 years!

 I also try to buy the plain wrap without Christmas motifs, that way I can use it for birthdays and other present giving events.
 Gold and silver wrap make birthday presents look luxurious.